-I think when most of us, while sick, crave a good soup?
-Well, I don’t know about you, but when I am, I crave cozy, simple soups like this Celeriac, Fennel and Sweet Potato soup.
-Plus all of the cold and rainy days Portland this winter, it has not helped.
+Simple soups like this Celeriac, Fennel and Sweet Potato soup is perfect for the cold and rainy days Portland this winter.
 It comes together so quickly, which in my mind is always a good thing.
 This soup combines a few of my favorite root veggies and an addition of milk makes this a velvety and smooth in texture.

 This whole week I have been fighting a nasty cold and an ear infection.
 Not fun at all.
 All I have been craving is something warm and soothing for my throat and body.
-This silky smooth soup definitely gave me all to cozy warm feelings I was craving.
-Plus working with great organic ingredients that I picked up on my run to Fred Meyers, my local Kroger store, helps keep my fridge stocked with good, healthy options.
+Silky smooth soup definitely gave me all to cozy warm feelings I was craving.
+Plus working with great organic ingredients that I picked up on my run to Fred Meyers, helps keep my fridge stocked with good, healthy options.

 Arm yourself with a good knife, I am using the beautiful new knife from Zwilling Pro Holm Oak 5 1/2″ prep knife to peel and cut up all my root veggies.
 For the celeriac, slice away the top of the root and then the bottom, creating a steady base, and cut the remaining peel off in vertical strips from top to bottom, following the shape of the root, until all of the rough mottled skin is removed.
 Cut into smaller cubes.
 Peel and cut up the other veggies as well.

 Fennel Bulb couples well with celeriac and gives the soup a hint of sweetness.